 When filing a complaint with the Public Employee Relations Board, please refer to the PERB Rules to make sure that your filing satisfies the necessary requirements.
 All complaints should contain the following:

-A caption setting forth the name of the Board, the title of the proceeding and the case number, if known (see Section 501.7 for an illustrated example of the format)
+- A caption setting forth the name of the Board, the title of the proceeding and the case number.

 - A clear and concise statement of the facts constituting the alleged violation (the statement should include information concerning the date, time and place of the occurrence of each particular act alleged, and make reference to the section of the Comprehensive Merit Personnel Act which has been violated